 On the flip side, if you’re bonkers about crescent rolls like me I’ll drop a handful of recipes that use them:

 - Broccoli Crescent Wrap

 - Honey Bacon and Brussels Sprouts Breakfast Pie

 Okay, that’s all I have for you.
 If you try this crescent roll stromboli or any of my recipes, I’d love to hear about it.
 Leave a comment and review or snap a pic and tag me on Instagram.
 Enjoy!

-- 1 tube (8oz) Reduced Fat Crescent Rolls keep chilled until needed
+- 1 tube (8oz) Reduced Fat Crescent Rolls, keep chilled

 *For the braid, place the thick ends of the crescent rolls together back to back.
 Press them together in the center to create a spine-like shape before filling and wrapping.